Learn how to showcase your research in a way that engages and captivates your audience.

 - Use visual aids to support your story, not to tell it – do not let slides distract your audience.

-- Include audience participation – rhetorical or non-rhetorical questions (you can just ask for show of hands), short discussion with your partner.
+- Include audience participation – rhetorical or non-rhetorical questions (you can just ask for a show of hands), short discussion with your partner.

-- Watch audience reactions and adjust pace accordingly – e.g., a whispering audience may mean you need to clarify yourself.
+- Watch audience reactions and adjust pace accordingly – e.g. a whispering audience may mean you need to clarify yourself.

 - Try not to get distracted by latecomers or early leavers.